royemosby/no-stories/src/recipes/giardiniera.md

 - Less than half of the batch remains- carrots, celery, and beans all still crunchy.
 - The onion is soft but not unpleasantly so.
-- Celery is innoffensive to eat but contributes significantly to the flavor profile of the finished product.
+- Celery is inoffensive to eat but contributes significantly to the flavor profile of the finished product.
 - Any remaining bell pepper or asparagus is removed as giardiniera is pulled out.
 I need to focus on pickling both of those in isolation to see if I can get them to come out at least firm, if not crunchy.
 - I have purchased pickling salt for my next round of pickling.